1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 io.writeDataSync(__dirname + '/points.json', points)
 ```

 This got the data down to a manageable size.
 With only a quarter as many points, the sides of the rectangles needed to be doubled to continue covering the map.
-Half the side length is subtracted `x` and `y` positions of the rectangle to center it over its actual position.
+Half the side length is subtracted from the `x` and `y` positions of the rectangle to center it over its actual position.

 ```javascript
 points.filter(d => d.vals[time]).forEach(d =>{